braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/swift/advanced_use_cases/linking.md

 ## URL encoding

-The SDK percent-encodes links to create valid `NSURL`s.
+The SDK percent-encodes links to create valid `URL`s.
 All link characters that are not allowed in a properly formed URL, such as Unicode characters, will be percent escaped.

-To decode an encoded link, use the `NSString` method [`stringByRemovingPercentEncoding`][8].
+To decode an encoded link, use the `String` property [`removingPercentEncoding`][8].
 You must also return `true` in the `BrazeDelegate.braze(_:shouldOpenURL:)`.
 A call to action is required to trigger the handling of the URL by your app.

 For example: